 - Focus on improved crossings and safety for non-motorised and disabled road users

 - Green retrofit potential?
 Lots, including ‘green bridge’ crossing points, and better connections to public transport.

 Environment (£300 M)

 - Biodiversity plan June 2015 - £30M to deliver “no net loss of biodiversity by 2020”.

 - Focus on better management of the road network and new habitat creation

-- Likely to focus on tackling noise & drainage as well as wider biodiversity and landscape impacts
+- Focus on tackling noise, water quality & drainage as well as wider biodiversity and landscape impacts

 - Green retrofit potential?
 The biggest of the funds: we want to see it live up to its ambition in practice.